cucumber/html-formatter/README.md

  * A custom page title and icon
  * Additional CSS to support [styling react components](https://github.com/cucumber/react-components?tab=readme-ov-file#styling).
  * Additional Javascript for other customisations.
- * Replacements for the default Javascript and CSS can be replaced if you are building your own react components.
+ * The default Javascript and CSS can be replaced to support building custom react components.

 ## Contributing